-Nice & Lily is a play by Rachel Grossman for 4-6yo and their adult companions about diversity, identity, and talking about race.
-Her director/collaborator is Danielle Drakes.
+Nice & Lily is a new play by Rachel Grossman for 4-6yos and their adult companions about diversity, identity, and talking about race.

-Early stages of development for Nice & Lily occurred in 2017, supported by a FY17 Individual Artist Project grant from the DC Commission on the Arts and Humanities, an agency supported in part by the National Endowment for the Arts.
-The character Nice was developed by friend and collaborator Natasha M. Gallop.
-Natasha and Rachel presented a workshop performance of the young child section of Nice & Lily at the Petworth Community Library in September 2017 (Natasha as “Nice,” Rachel as “Lily.”)
+Development for Nice & Lily began in 2017, supported by a FY17 Individual Artist Project grant from the DC Commission on the Arts and Humanities, an agency supported in part by the National Endowment for the Arts.
+The character “Nice” was developed by Natasha M. Gallop.

-contact Rachel for an early draft of the script or to receive informaton about testing sessions and workshops.
+Contact Rachel for a draft of the script or to receive information about workshops.

 - Babies as young as 6 months stare longer at a face from a racial group different than their own.
 (Phyllis Katz, 2000-2010)